kewinremy/jenkinslinux/Readme.md

 RUN dotnet --version

 ```
-create a scripts directory in your build directory
+create a scripts directory in your build directory and the following content to dotnetInstall.sh
-and copy it

 ```
 # Source: https://docs.microsoft.com/en-us/dotnet/core/install/linux-debian#debian-9-